daler/pybedtools/docs/source/tutorial.rst

     >>> a_and_b = a.intersect(b)

-*a_and_b* is a new :class:`bedtool` instance.
+*a_and_b* is a new :class:`BedTool` instance.
 It now points to a temp file on disk, which is stored in the attribute *a_and_b.fn*; this temp file contains the intersection of *a* and *b*.

-We can either print the new :class:`bedtool` (which will show ALL features -- use with caution if you have huge files!) or use the :meth:`bedtool.head` method to get the first N lines (10 by default).
+We can either print the new :class:`BedTool` (which will show ALL features -- use with caution if you have huge files!) or use the :meth:`BedTool.head` method to get the first N lines (10 by default).
 Here's what *a*, *b*, and *a_and_b* look like:

 .. doctest::